stimms/Blog/blog/source/_posts/importing-a-git-repository-into-tfs.md

 git tf checkin --deep

 This will push all the commits on the mainline of your git repo up into TFS.
-Without the â€“deep flag only the latest commit will be submitted.
+Without the "“deep flag only the latest commit will be submitted.

 There are a couple of gotchas around branching.
 You may get this error:

 git-tf: cannot check in - commit 70350fb has multiple parents, please rebase to form a linear history or use --shallow or --autosquash

-You canflattenyour branches by either rebasing or by passing git-tf the â€“autosquash flag which will attempt to flatten the branching structure automatically.
+You canflattenyour branches by either rebasing or by passing git-tf the "“autosquash flag which will attempt to flatten the branching structure automatically.
 I'm told that autosquashing can consume a lot of memory if there are a lot of commits in the repository.
 I have not had any issue but my repositories are small and my machine has 16GB of memory.

 Now you have move all your source code over to TFS.
 Yay.